Causal Inference Using Augmented Epidemic Models: Method 3 - Marginal Structural Models and Estimating Equations

 Using the identity from matrix calculus, $\frac{\partial U^{-1}}{\partial x} = - U^{-1} \frac{\partial U}{\partial x} U^{-1}$, we can express the derivative of $\psi(\bar{a}_t; \theta)$ with respect to $\beta_i$ as:

 The derivative for the exponential model is given similarly. \end{example}

-\begin{example}[SEIR Model] The SEIR model in \cref{eq::seir} does not admit a closed-form expression for the marginal structural model $\psi(\bar{a}_t; \theta)$.
-In \cref{eq::monte_carlo}, we proposed estimating this quantity through Monte Carlo approximation for each given $\theta$.
+\begin{example}[SEIR Model] The SEIR model in \cref{eq::seir} does not admit a closed-form expression for the causal effect $\psi(\bar{a}_t; \theta)$.
+In \cref{eq::monte_carlo}, we proposed estimating this quantity through Monte Carlo approximation.
 Here, we describe how the derivative of this approximation can also be computed using Monte Carlo samples.
 First, applying the law of total probability,